Oscmage/DAT255_server/docs/server.markdown

 These certificates are not signed by a CA (Certified Authority), so they will not validate the identity of the server.
 They will allow us to encrypt all communications with the server though.

-## Database

-PostgreSQL is used for the database.

 ## Build process

 We have set up a GitHub webhook that sends a post request to the endpoint `/github/callback` on port `3420` on the server when something is pushed to the server repo.
 This initiates a `git pull` on the server, and ensures that the server is always running the latest code from master.